Kaavya-Saxena/Anuviti/README.md

 Anuviti is an attempt to bring the concept and features to life of the robust and popular web streamings applications like Netflix and Spotify.

-This project was built as a part of the Microsoft Engage Program 2022 where mentees had to take up one of the three challenges/tracks, namely Face Recognition, Data Analysis and Algorithms.

-This project was made in an attempt to take on the 3rd challenge of researching and thinking about the algorithms that may be used in a web streaming service such as netflix and spotify to recommend different ngos to the user
+This project was made in an attempt of researching and thinking about the algorithms that may be used in a web streaming service such as netflix and spotify to recommend different ngos to the user

 **Motivation:**